RenaudAubert/Marvel-Characters/README.md

 }
 ```

 Babel requires plugins to do the transformation.
 Presets are the set of plugins defined by Babel.
 Preset **env** allows to use babel-preset-es2015, babel-preset-es2016, and babel-preset-es2017 and it will transform them to ES5.
-Preset **react** allows us to use JSX syntax and it will transform JSX to Javascript.
+Preset **react** allows to use JSX syntax and it will transform JSX to Javascript.

 ### ESLint

-[ESLint](https://eslint.org/) is a pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.

-[.eslintrc.json file](<(https://eslint.org/docs/user-guide/configuring)>) (alternatively configurations can we written in Javascript or YAML as well) is used describe the configurations required for ESLint.
-Below is the .eslintrc.json file which I am using.
+Below is the .eslintrc.json file used.

 ```javascript
 {